soyart/ali/README.md

   Locale and system time, `genfstab`, etc.

+- User's commands inside `arch-chroot`

-- User's post-scripts
+- User's post-scripts after `arch-chroot`

 - Exit to the live system

-It does NOT:
+It does NOT specify:

 - Setup networking